-Press the ▶ button (playback mode) → ▶ button → ն List by date → 🛞 button
+Press the ▶ button (playback mode) → ▶ button → List by date → 6% button

-Use the multi selector to select a date and then press the B button to play back the images captured on the selected date.
+Use the multi selector to select a date and then press the ® button to play back the images captured on the selected date.

-- The first image that was captured on the selected date is displayed. - The following operations are available while the shooting date selection screen is displayed. - MENU button: You can select one of the following functions in the list by date menu (□ 84) and apply it to all images captured on the selected date. → print order, slide show, protect

-- 🛍 button: Deletes all images captured on the selected date. - When viewing images in full-frame playback mode or thumbnail playback mode, press the MENU button to select a feature from the list by date menu ( - Calendar display (🛄 81) cannot be used in list by date mode.
+- The first image that was captured on the selected date is displayed. - The following operations are available while the shooting date selection screen is displayed. - MENU button: You can select one of the following functions in the list by date menu (□84) and apply it to all images captured on the selected date. - → print order, slide show, protect - button: Deletes all images captured on the selected date. - Calendar display (\$\sum{81}\$) cannot be used in list by date mode.